microshare/microshare.github.io/docs/0.1/advanced/robot-library.md

     var BODY = 'Dear Resident,\n The time we spent together, however long it was, meant the world to me.
 I would love to see you again but unfortunately I cannot.
 You see, I am a ghost.
 I can only materialize once every decade, on the anniversary of my death.
 I chose to spend my one day among the living with you, sweet resident.
 Perhaps we will meet again, in another decade--provided you keep your figure.\n Until then, all my love from the beyond,\n Barney.';

     lib.sendEmail(FROM, TO, SUBJECT, BODY);

 }
 {% endhighlight %}

-### sending an email

-{% highlight js %}
-var lib = require('./libs/helpers');
-function main(text, auth){

-    /* lib.sendMicroshareEmail(recipient's email address,
-          subject of your email,
-          body of your email);
-       The email sender will be notification@microshare.io
-    */

-    var TO = 'jgaye@microshare.io';
-    var SUBJECT = 'This is a test email';
-    var BODY = 'Dear Resident,\n The time we spent together, however long it was, meant the world to me.
-I would love to see you again but unfortunately I cannot.
-You see, I am a ghost.
-I can only materialize once every decade, on the anniversary of my death.
-I chose to spend my one day among the living with you, sweet resident.
-Perhaps we will meet again, in another decade--provided you keep your figure.\n Until then, all my love from the beyond,\n Barney.';

-    lib.sendMicroshareEmail(TO, SUBJECT, BODY);

-}
-{% endhighlight %}